Javascript is not enabled.

 To help ease the transition, Drerup recommends changing your clock on Saturday night and pushing your bedtime back, rather than going to bed at your regular time.

-If it’s difficult to stay awake, try doing something active, such as taking an evening stroll, rather than sitting on the couch and watching television, Drerup suggests.
+If it’s difficult to stay awake, try doing something active, such as taking an evening stroll rather than sitting on the couch and watching TV, Drerup suggests.

 2. Gradually adjust your bedtime

-To make the transition less abrupt for your body, try to go to bed 15 to 20 minutes later each day for a few days leading up to the clock rollback, suggests Rachel Ziegler, a sleep-medicine physician at the Mayo Clinic Health System.
+To make the transition less abrupt for your body, try to go to bed 15 to 20 minutes later each day for a few days leading up to the clock rollback, suggests Dr. Rachel Ziegler, a sleep medicine physician at the Mayo Clinic Health System.

-Adds Shalini Paruthi, a board-certified sleep-medicine specialist and codirector of the St. Luke’s Sleep Medicine and Research Center in St. Louis: “You should also begin to adjust the timing of other daily routines that are ‘time cues’ for your body, like meals and exercise.”
+Dr. Shalini Paruthi, a board-certified sleep medicine specialist and codirector of St. Luke Hospital’s Sleep Medicine and Research Center in St. Louis, says, “You should also begin to adjust the timing of other daily routines that are time cues for your body, like meals and exercise.”

 3. Get outside

-Many Americans, especially those who work in an office all day, spend little time in daylight after the fall time change because of the earlier sunset.
+Many Americans, particularly those who work indoors all day, don’t spend much time in daylight after the fall time change because of the earlier sunset.
 “They may be leaving work when it’s dark, going to work when it’s dark — so they’re getting no light exposure,” Drerup says.

 Light exposure has also been shown to improve the quality of your sleep and boost your mood.
 If you can’t go outside, get to a window or try a light therapy box.